cesar-rgon/simple-kf2-server-launcher/doc/CUSTOM-MAPS.md

 * _Search filter_: It allows to filter maps and mods by name while you are writing the text.

-* _Select all_: It allows to select all maps to perform an action over them.
+* _Select all per tab_: It allows to select all maps to perform an action over them.
 Furthermore it allows to unselect them.

 * _Columns slider_: It allows to change the thumbnail size of the maps by the specific number of columns.